 Twin Mechgun users (particularly Gunners, who have access to the relevant PAs) can augment their jumps with midair side- and backflips, letting them stay airborne almost indefinitely.

-Breaking Nyau's swordnote This counts as defeating Nyau causes Nyau to fly into a rage and assault the player with a flurry of punches, after which it'll make a desperate cry for help and vanish.
+Breaking Nyau's weaponnote This counts as defeating Nyau causes Nyau to fly into a rage and assault the player with a flurry of punches, after which it'll make a desperate cry for help and vanish.
 Like the "landing" event above, it's entirely possible to die from this on harder difficulties.Stay on your guard through.
 A boss might actually answer its cry for help.
+Doesn't help that some of the boss entrances can and will flatten you if you're not paying attention.

 Kick Chick: Any female character that fights with jet boots qualifies.
 The promotional art for Bouncer has the female showing off the jet boots, too.
 In a subversion, Katori, one of the Bouncer job instructors (the other is Saga), specializes in Dual Blades, not the Jet Boots.